Are BCAAs vegan? My vegan BCAA powder recommendation

 Are BCAA vegan?
-Today, let’s talk about BCAA vegan options.
-That’s branched-chain amino acids in case you were wondering.
-Still have no idea what I’m talking about, well you will by the end of this blog.
+Today, let’s talk about vegan BCAA powder options.
+It’s branch chain amino acids and greatly helps with muscle protein synthesis, in case you were wondering.
+Still have no idea what I’m talking about?
+Well you will by the end of this blog.

 BCAAs are all part of the conversation about optimum nutrition for vegans, and concerns part of the debate around protein in vegan diets (which isn’t even a debate in my mind, but hey).
 Chances are your vegan diet already has more than enough protein in it without even having to think twice.
 However, if you are working out a lot (or even a little) BCAA vegan powders are important – learning more about them and adjusting my diet to make sure I am getting enough has MASSIVELY improved my exercise recovery process.

 Now it’s no secret that I love me vegan supplements.
 No, they definitely don’t replace eating well, but they can be a great addition, particularly if you are vegan.
-After some researching, I figured it wasn’t that I was neglecting protein in my diet, but maybe my vegan BCAAs needed some extra attention… and I have to say after a month or so of eating more mindfully but working out just as much I feel less achy, and definitely more mentally alert.
+After some research, I figured it wasn’t that I was neglecting protein in my diet, but maybe my vegan BCAA supplements needed some extra attention… and I have to say after a month or so of eating more mindfully but working out just as much I feel less achy, and definitely more mentally alert.

 So here is everything you need to know about BCAA vegan supplements.
 There are a lot of resources out there on BCAAs but I have teased out all the stuff relevant to being vegan.
 If you are curious about giving veganism a try in general, I recommend starting with my veganuary tips and then coming back to this guide if your achy muscles need some attention.